catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 Data problems come in many different forms, and how you respond to them will depend on the source of the problem and what kind of impact it will have on the kinds of modeling and analysis you want to do.

-* Problems introduced by the respondent - typos and other data entry errors - These can be fixed if they're simple, or can be a reason to exclude certain rows if correct values can't be reconstructed.
+* **Problems introduced by the respondent** - typos and other data entry errors - These can be fixed if they're simple, or can be a reason to exclude certain rows if correct values can't be reconstructed.
-* Problems introduced by the data aggregator - disagreement between documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data - These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes TODO
+* **Problems introduced by the data aggregator** - disagreement between documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data - These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes TODO
-* "Problems" introduced by external forces - natural disasters, policy change - These may be retained or excluded depending on your exact area of research.
+* **"Problems" introduced by external forces** - natural disasters, policy change - These may be retained or excluded depending on your exact area of research.
-* Problems we created for ourselves - We'll talk about this later.
+* **Problems we created for ourselves** - We'll talk about this in a later session.

 Data problems can be identified at the column level and in the relationship between columns.

 When identifying data problems, it is useful to think about what you expect to see from certain kinds of data.

-* Numeric data might be in whole numbers (1, 2, -11, 56,912) or use decimal fractions (3.14, 0.000123, -65,536.2).
+* **Numeric data** might be in whole numbers (1, 2, -11, 56,912) or use decimal fractions (3.14, 0.000123, -65,536.2).
   In programming, a whole number is often called an "integer" or "int" while a number with a decimal fraction is often called a "float"
   (short for "floating point", which has to do with minutiae of how fractions are implemented in binary -- we don't need to know the details for this course)
-* Categorical data takes on one of a restricted set of available values.
+* **Categorical data** takes on one of a restricted set of available values.
   They might be ID numbers, an alphanumeric string, a few words, or a few letters meant to abbreviate a longer category name.
   If a value appears that is not in the restricted set, that value is invalid, and likely resulted from a typo or similar error.
   An explanation of all the available values for each categorical column is usually included in the documentation for a data source, but sometimes you can get a rough idea from context.
-* Free text data [which we won't cover today] is unrestricted, except perhaps in length.
+* **Free text data** [which we won't cover today] is unrestricted, except perhaps in length.
   It might be a description of an incident, location, or piece of equipment.
   A free text value is not required to match any other entry or registry, and there's usually no such thing as an invalid value.
   Free text typically requires the application of qualitative research methods before it can be analyzed further.